 I spent one month in Costa Rica with the goal of touching West Coast and East.
 Here is how I ended up spending my month in Costa Rica, solo.

 First Stop, Playa Grande: I started my journey with a little hand-holding in the Guanacaste Region at a surf camp, not surfing.
 Playa Grande is a small town just over the estuary from the much more touristy Tamarindo.
 At the time, there were not a ton of amenities in Playa Grande (I can’t be certain what is there now), but the seclusion was very peaceful; even if I was being a bit crotchety.
 I think I was going through the anger part of the grieving process.
-I hope my friend didn’t regret inviting me to stay!
+My friend probably regretted inviting me.

 My days were spent exploring Tamarindo, swimming in the ocean, hanging out with the other guests at the Surf Camp, and learning about the “Pura Vida” life.
 I made really nice friends with people from Argentina, France, and Barcelona, and even with the little crabs that are everywhere in Costa Rica.